Disadvantage: Political

 the ability of the affected group to pass other bills.
-An example of a politics disadvantage would be: Uniqueness: Immigration Reform will pass in the status quo.
+The Impact is typically referred to as a "Double-Whammy": they are busy not solving something, resources are ineffectively applied, now there is a two-headed hydra problem, viz. once the same money (or resources) is spent frivolously, not only did the government not solve south-of-the-border immigration concerns but now there is less money for solving homelessness of thousands U.S. nationals.
+An example of a politics disadvantage (typically in high school debate, assuming "politics" is synonymous with the personalities of the leadership) would be: Uniqueness: Immigration Reform will pass in the status quo.
 Link: Plan decreases the President's political capital, perhaps with a specific link that increasing civil liberties would be a flip-flop for President Obama.
 Thus, Obama has no political capital to pass his Immigration Reform.
 Impact elections cycles.
 For example, in a presidential election, it might argue that a certain Presidential candidate or his or her opponent is currently weak (or strong), but the affirmative plan will cause him or her to gain (or lose) popularity, and that either his or her election is undesirable or the election of his or her opponent is undesirable.
 A midterms version could focus on particular races or the general balance of the Congress; an example of a single-race midterms disadvantage would be that the reelection of Senator Daniel Akaka is critical to free speech, and plan prevents Akaka from winning; a "balance of Congress" disadvantage might hold that the plan is a credit to the Republicans, who would increase their grip on Congress and allow extensive drilling in the Arctic National Wildlife Refuge.

 In some sections of the country, politics disadvantages are frowned upon because they link to virtually every affirmative plan, destroying the on case debate and focusing solely on the disadvantage.
 Supporters say the politics disadvantages are "real world" and provide education on how bills are passed and politics in general.

-Other debate theorists have recently created a model of fiat that appears to preclude the politics disadvantage.
+Other debate theorists have often reshaped models of fiat that preclude the politics disadvantage.
 Its use in any given debate round is entirely dependent on how well the affirmative argues that the judge should accept the model, a somewhat time-consuming process.
 Examples of these fiat arguments include Vote No and Intrinsicness.
 Vote No argues that the debate should be a simulation of the debate before Congress and thus the president has already exerted political capital, meaning there is no disadvantage.
-Intrinsicness, popularized by New Trier Coach Michael Greenstein, says that there is no reason that Congress can't pass both the plan and the bill, meaning they are not competive.
+Argument from Intrinsicness is there is no reason that Congress can't pass both the plan and the bill, meaning they are not competitive.
+The Political DA, as misunderstood as politicians' political capital, has no warrant in traditional Fiat theory.